Substance Abuse Prevention and Treatment Services

 - Adolescents are generally not interested in receiving our services, especially when most referrals come from parents, teachers or probation officers.
 Our program is designed to engage and motivate youth to make an internal commitment to change.
 We offer alcohol and other drug (AOD) free activities that promote wellness and recovery, leadership and community involvement to promote self-efficacy.

 - Qualified staff

-All direct service staff have, at minimum, a masters degree in social work or psychology.
+- The direct service treatment staff have a masters degree in social work or psychology or are registered or certificated in addition counseling.
 Each member of our team is trained and experienced in adolescent development, substance abuse prevention and treatment, complex trauma and mental health.